Emergency Dentistry – Katy, TX

 - Increased swelling that can potentially block your airway

 Otherwise, you are better off waiting to see your emergency dentist.
-Just remember that no matter the problem, make sure to call our office.
+Just remember that no matter the problem, make sure to call our dental office.
 Our team can help you determine if you should come in right away, treat your problem at home, or get to an ER.

 How can I best manage my pain?